ThatStella7922/make_and_flash_logo/README.md

   - Example image included

 ### Usage
-Download the latest version from [Releases](https://github.com/ThatsNiceGuy/make_and_flash_logo/releases), then unzip it and open the README inside.
+Download the latest version from [Releases](https://github.com/ThatsNiceGuy/make_and_flash_logo/releases), then unzip it and open the INSTRUCTION inside.
 It contains plenty of info.

-TLDR (but please do read the README):
+TLDR (but please do read the INSTRUCTION):
 - (Optional) Throw your logo.png into the folder
 - Connect Pinecil in DFU if you haven't already
 - Run utility
+  - If the utility can't find the logo.png, it will ask you to provide the path/filename of one
 - If no errors, you're done

 ### Included scripts